Senate fails to overturn Obama-era methane rule

 "I think we can replace it with a better reg, rather than a CRA," he said.

-A number of other Republicans -- including Sens.
-Cory Gardner of Colorado, Rob Portman of Ohio and Iowa's Chuck Grassley -- all said they were undecided up until the final hours of the vote.
+Despite the loss, leaders at the Department of the Interior plan to suspend or revise the methane rule through a rewrite process.

+"As part of President Trump's America-First Energy Strategy and executive order, the Department has reviewed and flagged the Waste Prevention rule as one we will suspend, revise and rescind given its significant regulatory burden that encumbers American energy production, economic growth and job creation," Kate MacGregor, acting Assistant Secretary of the Interior for Land and Minerals, said in a statement.

-The final tally left environmental groups with some relief after seeing a number of other departmental regulations overturned or delayed since Trump became President.
+Environmental groups were primed for the short victory after seeing a number of other departmental regulations overturned or delayed since Trump became President.
+At least one group also views the Department of the Interior's promise to re-open the rule-making process as a good sign.

-"After approving a series of measures undoing federal health and environmental protections, a majority of the Republican-controlled Senate at last has come to its collective senses," Rhea Suh, president of the Natural Resources Defense Council, said in a statement.
-"This failed attempt to advance the interests of big polluters bodes well for when other harmful proposals surface in the coming months, such as the so-called Regulatory Accountability Act, which would stop the government from issuing any future health, consumer or environmental safety protections for Americans."
+"The next step is there will be a rule-making process to entertain changes to the rule, so that should be based on evidence, stakeholder input and public comment.
+In that sense, that is a much more reasonable process to the CRA," said Jeremy Martin, a senior scientist at the Union of Concerned Scientists.
+"Clearly the instinct of the administration is to weaken and undermine these kinds of protections.
+I don't think that makes sense at all, but at least this process will give us the opportunity to submit evidence."